ElenaShe000/MARCS/README.md

 TN: "a systematic picture on how atmospheric large-scale circulation is related to moisture transport, distributions of moisture and clouds, and surface downward longwave radiation in wintertime in the current climate of the circumpolar Arctic.
 This is done by applying the self-organizing map (SOM) method (Kohonen 2001), which enables a comprehensive analysis of a large variety of atmospheric circulation regimes.
+Sheridan and  Lee (2011): with SOM classify into 35 typical synoptic patterns Nygard at al., 2019: with SOM classify into 30 ... patterns ...

 TN: "moisture transport and moisture convergence" == xy-axis movement or "horizontal moisture transport" and vertical mt or z-axis movement ???

 How the typical atmospheric circulation regime is look like?

-self organazed maps...
+self organazed maps... : statistical methods, however one should provide the number of types.

 circulation  groups  by  Hess-Brezowsky  ???
 Is it the same as in the classificaton of Vangengeim/Girs he  classification elaborated by Vangengeim and Girs mentioned here: http://www.borenv.net/BER/archive/pdfs/ber7/ber7-273.pdf ???

-What is the climate reanalyses?
+# What is climate reanalyse?

 Nygard et al., 2019: "ERA-Interim (Dee et al. 2011) of the European Centre for Medium-Range Weather Forecasts, which assimilates the existing observations into a numerical weather prediction model thereby offering a gridded and coherent representation of circulation patterns, moisture, and clouds.